 Debt consolidation is not a good idea if:

-- You are consolidating unsecured loans with a secured loan
+- You are consolidating unsecured debt with a secured loan.

 - You are spending more than you earn or if you still haven’t solved your spending problems.
 Before taking any action, you need to reassess your financial situation to make sure you can handle the new loan.

 Still not sure about debt consolidation?
 This video may give you a better idea.